Updated on September 6, 2022

 What is Sjogren's Syndrome?

-Sjogren's syndrome is an autoimmune disorder.1 An autoimmune disease develops when the immune system mistakenly attacks healthy cells and tissues.
+Sjogren’s syndrome (Sjögren’s syndrome) is an autoimmune disorder.
+It happens when the immune system attacks healthy cells and tissues in the exocrine glands.

-In cases of Sjogren's syndrome, white blood cells attack exocrine glands (glands that produce body moisture).
-These include the tear glands, salivary glands, and sebaceous glands, among others.
+The exocrine glands produce body moisture.
+These include the tear, salivary, and sebaceous glands, among others.

 The result of this is a decrease in body fluid production.
-Low saliva and tear production further leads to dry mouth and dry eyes.
-Dryness also occurs in the nose, skin, respiratory tract, and vaginal canal.
+Low saliva and tear production leads to dry mouth and dry eyes.
+Dryness also occurs in other parts of the body, such as the nose, skin, respiratory tract, and vaginal canal.

 There is no cure for Sjogren's syndrome.
 Treatment mainly focuses on relieving symptoms.